Rev. Deb Hansen: Perspectives from the People’s Conference for Palestine

 “Gaza is the moral compass of our world,” – Munther Isaac

 I could really feel the sacred and righteous rage of the people.
 After all, it intersects with what happened to my Cherokee people here on Turtle Island.
 I came away with a deeper understanding of the history hearing directly from the experience of Palestinians.
 I also got to talk with members of the International Jewish Anti-Zionist Network which was also very insightful.
 I have a clearer picture of what I need to do in the belly of the beast.
-We play a key role here in dismantling the structures that destroy the beauty in the world. –Jesse Deer In Water, citizen of the Cherokee Nation of Oklahoma, organizer for Citizens’ Resistance At Fermi Two (CRAFT)
+We play a key role here in dismantling the structures that destroy the beauty in the world. –Jesse Deer In Water, citizen of the Cherokee Nation of Oklahoma, an organizer for Citizens’ Resistance At Fermi Two (CRAFT)

 Hesitant, my mate and I decide to go ahead and jump into the big gathering on Palestine in the former Cobo Hall and are astonished that 3,500 others are similarly-minded!
-Three days later, we come out roused and encouraged at the resilience, the depth, the rage and refusal to be contained by a name or a policy or the impossibility of taking on an empire!
-Folk given voice here—like folk in Detroit over generations—proud, magnificent, unbowed and uncowed, registering their beauty and ferocity no matter the bombs and blockage!
+Three days later, we come out roused and encouraged at the resilience, the depth, the rage, and the refusal to be contained by a name or a policy or the impossibility of taking on an empire!
+Folk given voice here—like folk in Detroit over generations—proud, magnificent, unbowed, and uncowed, registering their beauty and ferocity no matter the bombs and blockage!

 This is now a litmus test for a country—indeed, a planet!
 Sudan.
 Congo.
 Haiti.
 Burma.
 Ukraine.